Guide

 Templates & destinations

-How Murmr turns voice into workflow-ready output — and how to route that output to Obsidian or the Share Sheet.
+How Murmr turns voice into workflow-ready output — and how to route that output to Obsidian (first-class support) or the Share Sheet.
+More note-taking platforms coming soon.

 Murmr has two ideas that work together: